theKashey/used-styles/README.md

 - 🚀 Super Fast - no browser, no jsdom, no runtime transformations
 - 💪 API - it's no more than an API - integrates with everything
 - 🤝 Works with `strings` and `streams`
-- ⏳ Supports preloading for the real style files
+- ⏳ Helps preloading for the "real" style files

+Works in two modes:
+- 🚙 inlines style __rules__ required to render given HTML - ideal for the first time visitor
+- 🏋️‍♀️inlines style __files__ required to render given HTML - ideal for the second time visitor (and code splitting)

+Critical style extraction:
+- 🧱 will all all used styles at the beginning of your page in a __string__ mode
+- 💉 will _interleave_ HTML and CSS in a __stream__ mode.
+This is the best experience possible

 ## How it works
-1. Scans all `.css` files, extracting all the style names.
+1. Scans all `.css` files, in your `build` directory, extracting all style rules names.
-2. Scans resulting `html`, finding all the `classNames` used.
+2. Scans a given `html`, finding all the `classes` used.
 3. Here there are two options:
 3a.
-Calculate all __styles__ you need to render a given HTML.
+Calculate all __style rules__ you need to render a given HTML.
 3b.
 Calculate all the style __files__ you have send to a client.
-4. Inject `<styles>` or `<links>`
+4. Injects `<styles>` or `<links>`
-5. After page load hoist or removes critical styles replacing them by the "real" ones.
+5. After the page load, hoist or removes critical styles replacing them by the "real" ones.

 ## Limitation
 For the performance sake `used-styles` inlines a bit more styles than it should - it inlines everything it would be "not fast" to remove.
 - inlines all `@keyframe` animations
 - inlines all `html, body` and other tag-based selectors (hello css-reset)
 - inlines all rules matching last part of a selector (`.a .b` would be included if `.b` was used but `.a` was not)

 ### Speed
 >Speed, I am speed!